shawnzam/election_grams/readme.md

 - Stemmify

 Each candidate has a directory containing at most two input files.
-These files are scrapes from a set of Factive and/or Nexus articles.
-The article text along with the following meta data fields may beParsing present within the input files (located within `input/`):
+These files are scrapes from a set of Factiva and/or Nexus articles.
+The article text along with the following meta data fields may be present within the input files (located within `input/`):

 - candiate_name
 - opponent_name